merely-useful/py-rse/py-rse/narrative.md

 At the end of this chapter we are finally in a position to verify Zipfs Law.
 In the beginning we introduced the Law as:

-"Zipf’s Law states that the second most common word in a body of text appears half as often as the most common, the third most common appears a third as often, and so on."
+*Zipf’s Law states that the second most common word in a body of text appears half as often as the most common, the third most common appears a third as often, and so on.*

 The alpha value returned by `plotcounts.py` for Moby Dick is 1.1, for instance, so the correct statement for that text would be,

-"the most frequent word will occur approximately 2<sup>1.1</sup> = 2.14 times as often as the second most frequent word, 3<sup>1.1</sup> = 3.35 times as often as the third most frequent word, etc".
+*the most frequent word will occur approximately 2<sup>1.1</sup> = 2.14 times as often as the second most frequent word, 3<sup>1.1</sup> = 3.35 times as often as the third most frequent word, etc*

 which is pretty close.